-In addition, the invoices and other supporting documents should contain the number of the project and detailed information regarding the supplied products or services - quantity, type and unit prices.
+In addition, the invoices and other supporting documents should contain the number of the project, the name or the acronym of the project and detailed information regarding the supplied products or services - quantity, type and unit prices.

 If a single invoice is used for claiming expenditures on more than one budget line as per the Subsidy Contract, then the invoice or its attachments should have the expenditures divided as per the division in the budget (for example: hall rent, equipment rent, coffee breaks, etc.).